-They’re probably the weirdest—and certainly the most puzzling—objects in the universe.
+Black holes are probably the weirdest—and certainly the most puzzling—objects in the universe.
 And yet black holes are oddly familiar, figuring prominently in pop culture (both Matthew McConaughey and Homer Simpson have had perilous encounters with them).
-It also seems they’re always in the news—as they were last year when an Israeli researcher created an artificial black hole (sort of) in his laboratory.
-(Read on to learn more about that.)
 But what exactly is the nature of this bizarre phenomenon?
-Here's what we know … and don't know.
+Here's what we know—and don't know.

 A black hole is a region of space in which gravity exerts such an enormous pull that nothing—not even light—can escape.
 That’s the simple definition of a black hole.
 But if you talk to a physicist, they’ll also describe a black hole as a region of very severely curved space-time—so sharply curved, in fact, that it’s “pinched off,” so to speak, from the rest of the universe.